mirage/mirage-www/tmpl/blog/releasing-mirage.md

 conventional OS, except written in OCaml.
 The [monolithic repository](https://github.com/mirage/mirage/tree/old-master) contained all the libraries and boot code, and exposed a big `OS` module for applications to use.
-We used this to do several fun [tutorials](http://cufp.org/conference/sessions/2011/t3-building-functional-os) at conferences.
+We used this to do several fun [tutorials](http://cufp.org/conference/sessions/2011/t3-building-functional-os) at conferences such as ICFP/CUFP and get early feedback.

 As development continued though, we started to understand what it is we were
-building: a *library operating system*.
+building: a *[library operating system](http://anil.recoil.org/papers/2013-asplos-mirage.pdf)*.
 As the number of libraries grew, putting everything into one repository just wasn't scaling, and it made it hard to work with third-party code.
 We spent some time developing tools to make Mirage fit into the broader OCaml ecosystem.